dhimaskirana/mahal/readme.txt

 3. Search for "mahal".
 4. Click on Install and Activate.

+== Frequently Asked Questions ==

+* Does this theme support any plugins?
+Mahal includes support for WooCommerce and for Infinite Scroll in Jetpack.

+* How to change the avatar?
+The avatar default use gravatar, so you can use a gravatar to change.
+Simply login on Gravatar site, then update your profile picture by email that you use as the primary email on your website.
+Or you can change it from the Customize >> Custom Avatar.

+* What is the size of the header image resolution?
+The header image resolution is 1920 pixels for width and 600 pixels for height.

 == Changelog ==
+0.7
+- Update with updated underscores base
+- add post thumbnail
+- remove SlickNav
 0.6.2
 - Fixing pingback url
 - Fixing escape url